 Salt is in just about everything you eat.
 This is particularly true if you eat out often.
 In fact, the average intake of salt is 3,400 mg a day.
 The recommended intake is around 2,300 mg and if you have high blood pressure or other sodium related complications then you’re generally required to keep it below 1,500 mg a day.

 Herbs can help.
 Herbs add a powerful flavor punch and they also offer a variety of health benefits.
 Here are 6 herbs to help you use less salt.

 And, garlic is versatile too.
 You can roast it for a sweet flavor, sauté it for a nice rich flavor and you can even boil it.
 Try adding a bit of roasted or boiled garlic to your next batch of mashed potatoes and skip the salt.
 You won’t miss it.

-2. Chives – Chives are another great herb.
+Chives are another great herb.
 A member of the onion family, the smallest of the onion family, they work well in salads, on fish and in potato dishes as well.

-3. Basil – Basil is fantastic and tastes great in Thai and Italian recipes.
+Basil is fantastic and tastes great in Thai and Italian recipes.
 It’s also a nice touch for a salad.
 Use fresh or dried to add flavor to a number of meals.

 Commonly used in Italian cooking and combined with basil, oregano has a complicated flavor that ranges from sweet to spicy depending on the meal.
 It’s also used in Turkish, Greek, Portuguese, Spanish, and Latin cooking.
 It’s also often used to season sautéed vegetables and grilled meat including chicken.
 Fresh or dried, oregano is a favorable herb.

 We most commonly think of sage as a Thanksgiving stuffing herb however sage is great at adding flavor to meat.
 It’s also used in sausage, soup and some Italian cooking.

-6. Ginger – Ginger has quite a kick and will make anyone forget about the salt.
+Ginger has quite a kick and will make anyone forget about the salt.
 It’s wonderful in soups, and can be found in Indian, Chinese and Japanese recipes.
 It’s works well with meat and vegetables.
 It’s also noted for its ability to aid digestion.

 Salt is a necessary mineral.
 However, we’re consuming too much as a society.
 When there are so many other wonderful herbs, why bother with salt?
 Enjoy and experiment with the vast number of herbs nature provides.